Ormiston Sir Stanley Matthews Academy’s Careers Leader is Mrs Hackney ([email protected]).

-Our Careers Adviser is Julie Chadwick (email@example.com) who is available Monday, Tuesday, Thursday and Friday in the LRC to answer any careers related questions or to help with CVs/applications.
+Our Careers Adviser is Julie Chadwick ([email protected]) who is available Tuesday and Thursday in the Music Office to answer any careers related questions or to help with CVs/applications.

 We review our careers provision annually in conjunction with our Link Governor Mrs England as well as through student voice.
 Our careers provision is externally monitored, and in 2017/18 we were successful in being awarded the Careers Mark.
 The review process is continued annually with a review meeting held with a member of the Local Authority’s career team.

 Careers education starts in Year 7 through introductory lessons allowing the students to reflect on where they are now and on what they want to do in the future.
 Students will have a unit of careers education delivered through their PSHE curriculum.

 Students continue with this in Year 8 investigating possible career routes and matching skills and qualities to suitable occupations.
 Stereotyping is addressed in each year group to ensure all students are aware and fully embrace the importance of equal opportunities.
 A Year 8 Careers Fair is delivered for students to assist in Option Choices

 In Year 9, external providers such as Vodafone, Barclays Life Skills, Job Centre Plus and the local colleges deliver sessions that include giving advice on post 16 opportunities and CV preparation.

 Across Year 10 students have access to a range of career related activities including Enterprise Days, Teen-tech City of Tomorrow challenge, external speakers, and mock interviews/application forms.